-Now, to mark the 70th anniversary of Indian Independence, over the next three weeks Joanna will be travelling the length and breadth of this vast, captivating subcontinent bringing into our homes the magical sights and sounds of one of the most intriguing countries on earth and where, in the last days of the Raj, she was born.
-For her it must be a wonderful, personal experience to be able to return to her birth country where several generations of her Army family lived as well as showing us the beauty, people, history and culture of this fast changing nation – she is sure to infect us all with her enthusiasm and will undoubtedly be the perfect tour guide.
+To mark the 70th anniversary of Indian Independence, Joanna travelled the length and breadth of this vast, captivating subcontinent bringing into our homes the magical sights and sounds of one of the most intriguing countries on earth and where, in the last days of the Raj, she was born.
+For her it must have been a wonderful, personal experience to be able to return to her birth country where several generations of her Army family had lived as well as showing us the beauty, people, history and culture of this fast changing nation – she infected us all with her enthusiasm and was undoubtedly the perfect tour guide.

 Our Travel Partner, Wendy Wu Tours, has 26 award winning tours to India so all your options are covered but one of the most popular must be their 9 day Golden Triangle Tour, visiting Delhi, Agra, Jaipur and the Kingdom of Dreams.
 It is the best way for a first-time visitor to experience India’s must see destinations.
 Discover the contrasts of Old and New Delhi, travel to the historic city of Agra to see the Taj Mahal and explore the beautiful palaces and architecture of Jaipur.
 This tour has been intricately designed for those who wish to see these iconic sites and the many magnificent treasures.
 You’ll travel with the assurance that all your arrangements are taken care of, with international flights, accommodation and all the touring including below.
 You will be accompanied by their industry-leading National Escorts whose unparalleled knowledge and talent will turn your tour into an unforgettable experience.

 Fly to Delhi for a 2 night stay where you will be met at the airport and escorted to your hotel.